s-prshah/cache_eviction_simulation/README.md

 ## Usage

-You can clean using
+You can clean using:

 ```bash
 make clean
 ```

-Afterwards, build using
+Afterwards, build using:

 ```bash